awsdocs/amazon-comprehend-developer-guide/doc_source/API_BatchDetectSyntax.md

 HTTP Status Code: 400

  **UnsupportedLanguageException**
 Amazon Comprehend can't process the language of the input text\.
-For all APIs except `DetectDominantLanguage`, Amazon Comprehend accepts only English or Spanish text\.
-For the `DetectDominantLanguage` API, Amazon Comprehend detects 100 languages\.
-For a list of languages, see [Dominant Language](how-languages.md)
+For all custom entity recognition APIs \(such as `CreateEntityRecognizer`\), only English is accepted\.
+For most other APIs, Amazon Comprehend accepts only English or Spanish text\.
 HTTP Status Code: 400

 ## See Also<a name="API_BatchDetectSyntax_SeeAlso"></a>